 80 Hour Radionuclide Authorized User Training Course

-The new online ASNC/SNMMI 80 Hour Authorized User Training Course is designed to provide nuclear medicine physicians with the knowledge needed to establish a culture of safety and quality in their practice.
+The new online ASNC/SNMMI 80 Hour Authorized User Training Course is designed to provide cardiogists and nuclear medicine physicians with the knowledge needed to establish a culture of safety and quality in their practice.
 The course will fulfill the 80 hours of classroom training that the U.S. Nuclear Regulatory Commission (NRC) and Agreement States require for physicians to become authorized users of radioisotopes for imaging and localization studies.

 The course features more than 40 expert lecturers from across nuclear cardiology, video-recorded presentations complete with slides, and delivered OnDemand to accommodate learner-driven pacing.